 2. Polar Response

 What is a microphone polar response/pattern?
 A microphone’s polar response/pattern represents its directional sensitivity.
 In other words, how well the mic responds to sounds from various directions.
-Omnidirectional, cardioid, and bidirectional are common qualitative polar patterns and each mic has its own quantitative polar pattern.
+Omnidirectional, cardioid and bidirectional are common qualitative polar patterns, and each mic has its own quantitative polar pattern.

-If we break down the term, “polar response” means the the microphone’s response to sounds about a polar graph.
+If we break down the term, “polar response” means the microphone’s response to sounds about a polar graph.
 Yes, microphones capture sound in 3-dimensions and a polar graph is a 2-dimensional coordinate system.
-However, the information gathered from a microphone’s polar response gives us a solid understand of that mic’s relative directional sensitivity.
+However, the information gathered from a microphone’s polar response gives us a solid understanding of that mic’s relative directional sensitivity.

-Note that because microphones act in 3 dimensional space, we must envision microphone polar patterns as spherical (or ovoidal) with rings/cones of silence rather than circular (or oval-shaped) with null-points.
+Note that, because microphones act in 3-dimensional space, we must envision microphone polar patterns as spherical (or ovoidal) with rings/cones of silence rather than circular (or oval-shaped) with null points.